 Digital Crime and Computer Law Course

 This course introduces students to the many different types of cybercrime.
 Students learn how to identify cybercriminal activity and learn how companies and law enforcement agencies are responding to the dangers these crimes present.
-Possible scenarios for solving the crimes are introduced, and students examine legal responses for these issues.
+Hypothetical scenarios are offered for students to examine, and students review the proper legal responses for these scenarios.
 Classes like these teach students the federal and state laws regarding computer violations and the proper manner for prosecuting crimes of this nature in court.

 Computer Forensics and Investigation Course

 Throughout this course, students become familiar with the basics of solving cybercrimes.
-By learning how to identify, protect and gather evidence, retrieve data, prepare crime reports and present information in courts, students master the correct methods for investigating cybercrimes so they can be solved and prosecuted.
-Students read case studies to become familiar with cybercrime scene investigation techniques.
+By learning how to identify, protect and gather evidence, retrieve data, prepare crime reports and present information in courts, students master the correct methods for investigating cybercrimes so they can be solved and potential criminals be prosecuted.
+Students read case studies to become familiar with cybercrime scene investigation strategies.
 Techniques and tools used to build and solve cybercrime cases are presented and analyzed.

 Information Systems Security and Cybercrime Course

 In this class, students analyze methods criminals use on the Internet to commit crimes.
-The course covers various methods of computer security, their complexity and adequacy.
-Students work on methods for creating backup information systems and developing means for recovering data in case it is destroyed or stolen.
+The course covers various methods used by computer administrative teams to maintain computer security, and the course will also show the level of effectiveness for each of these methods.
+Students will learn how to backup information systems data and about data recovery protocols in case the data is destroyed or stolen.
 Potential threats to Internet systems and how they could affect the way individuals and companies use and rely on the systems are introduced in these intermediate cybercrime studies classes.